fabregas/asynces/README.md

 loop.close()
 ```

-## Install
+## Installation

-First, you should install proper version on [elasticsearch](https://elasticsearch-py.readthedocs.io/en/master/index.html#compatibility)
+First, you should install the latest version of [elasticsearch](https://elasticsearch-py.readthedocs.io/en/master/index.html#compatibility)
-in accordance to your elasticsearch server version.
+compatible with your elasticsearch server version.

 After that you should install asynces package: